chaeyoung-lee/pytorch-CAM/README.md

 # pytorch-CAM
-This repository is about Class Activation Mapping, written in Pytorch.
+This repository is about Class Activation Mapping written in PyTorch.

 ## Class Activation Mapping (CAM)
 Paper and Archiecture: [Learning Deep Features for Discriminative Localization][1]